 The Delta Reserve offers an annual SkyMiles bonus when you meet the spending levels noted below:

-- For spending of $30k or more on eligible purchases in a calendar year, you will be awarded 15,000 bonus miles.
+- If you spend $30,000 or more on eligible purchases in a calendar year, you will be awarded 15,000 bonus miles.

-- For spending of $60k or more on eligible purchases in a calendar year, you will be awarded an additional 15,000 bonus miles.
+- If you spend $60,000 or more on eligible purchases in a calendar year, you will be awarded an additional 15,000 bonus miles.
 That means you have the chance to earn 30,000 bonus miles (enough for a round trip, depending on the itinerary) per year without flying.

 #2.
 Up to 30,000 bonus Delta Medallion Qualification Miles (MQMs) every year

-- In any calendar year your eligible spending on your card is $30k or more, you will be awarded 15,000 bonus Medallion Qualification Miles (MQMs).
+- In any calendar year your eligible spending on your card is $30,000 or more, you will be awarded 15,000 bonus MQMs.

 #3.
 An [almost] free coach or first-class companion airfare every year

-Every year you receive one domestic companion certificate that can be redeemed for an Economy or First Class ticket.
+Every year, you receive one domestic companion certificate that can be redeemed for an economy-class or first-class ticket.

-The reason I say "almost" free is because on the second companion ticket, you will still have to pay out of pocket for the government taxes and fees attached to the companion ticket, which can be as much as $75 for round-trip itineraries with up to four flight segments (those are the amounts as of the time of this review).
-Obviously though, that's a small price to pay for a second Economy or First Class ticket!
-Just this one benefit alone can easily justify the annual fee.
+You will still have to pay out of pocket for the government taxes and fees attached to the companion ticket, which can be as much as $75 for round-trip itineraries with up to four flight segments (that's the amount as of the time of this review).
+Yet that's a relatively small price to pay for a second economy or first-class ticket.
+If you use this benefit, it alone can justify the annual fee.